Amherst town officials map out uses for CARES money

 Amherst Town Council voted during its Sept.
 9 meeting to designate a plan for the $381,266 received from the Coronavirus Aid, Relief and Economic Stability (CARES) Act.
-The town already has spent about $10,000 in expenses related to COVID-19 the money will cover, Interim Town Manager Kimball Payne said.
+The town already has spent about $10,000 in expenses related to COVID-19, Interim Town Manager Kimball Payne said.

 The town’s finance committee recommended using CARES money to support salaries of town police officers through Dec.
 30, a “salary swap” measure that frees up $371,242 and doesn’t come with time constraints, according to town officials.